June 6, 2023

 SEC wins trial against ICOBox in case of unregistered sale of tokens

-SEC won the trial against the Russian project ICOBox and its founder Nikolai Evdokimov.
-Losing side must pay $ 16 million in fines and reimbursement of illegally received funds.
+The SEC won a lawsuit against the Russian project ICOBox and its founder Nikolai Evdokimov.
+Losing sidemust pay $ 16 million in fines and reimbursement of illegally received funds.

 Startup founder Nikolai Evdokimov receivedwarning from the SEC for overly aggressive project promotion.
 However, at the end of 2018, he left ICOBox, and soon the project was closed.
 Currently, the ICOBox website is down, and neither Evdokimov nor other representatives of the team appeared in court for the latest hearings.